 Sliding windows consider the most recent data at the time of the computation: its efficiency will be highly dependent on the timing of the computation.
 The timing of the start of the window is usually defined by the user, periodically.

-Finally, you can create an alert table containing a single entry, whether there is an alert or not:
+Finally, you can create an alert table containing a single entry, whether there is an alert or not.
+To do that, find a maximum number of logs in any of your windows and if this is greater or equal to your threshold, set your alert to True.

 t_alert = t_alert.select(alert=pw.this.count >= alert_threshold)

-Whenever a new data point is received, each table is updated: old entries are left out during the filter in favor of new ones and whenever the number of kept entries is higher than the threshold the alert value is set to true.
-The computation on the sliding window is not done from scratch but updated from the previous value, and all of this is automatically handled by Pathway.
+Whenever a new data point is received, each table is updated: old windows are left out if they are older than the cutoff and whenever the number of kept entries is higher than the threshold the alert value is set to true.

 If you want to use ElasticSearch, you need an instance.
 You can easily set up a container for ElasticSearch: